patrickhaahr/BookPublisher/backend/README.md

 dotnet run

 // TODO
-Update ApiEndpoints to configure Authentication endpoints
+Update Register endpoint, so i dont need to request with Roles.
+Roles should be automaticly assigned with User